Cwantic/Documentation/Python/Classes/solution.md

 # solution

-The **solution** object gives access to all analysis results and can be accessed through the [study](https://documentation.metapiping.com/Python/Classes/study.html) object.
+The **solution** object gives access to all analysis results and can be accessed through the [study](https://documentation.metapiping.com/Python/Classes/study.html) object and the [design](https://documentation.metapiping.com/Python/Classes/design.html) object.

 ## 1. Properties